Great Activities to Enjoy Thanksgiving in Washington DC

 Holiday Markets & Pop-Ups

 Seasonal markets and pop-ups always put me in the holiday mood, probably because of their decor and the addition of mulled wines.
-There are a couple in and around Washington, D.C. with unique independent vendors, local small businesses, arts and crafts, food and drink, and more.
+There are a couple in and around Washington, D.C., perfect for gift shopping, featuring unique independent vendors, local small businesses, arts and crafts, food and drink, and more.

 Some popular ones are: